lley154/helios-examples/README.md

 # Helios Examples
-The examples in this repso are part of the book
+The examples in this repository are part of the book

-### "Cardano Smart Contracts...The Easy Way", by Lawrence Ley B.Sc.
+### Cardano Smart Contracts...The Easy Way

-For new developers just beginning their Cardano journey or active developers already in the trenches this book will be an invaluable resource.
-End-to-end example explanations reviewing not only the smart contract logic & code, but also the offchain code as well.
-I wrote this book because I wish there was one like this when I started my Cardano developer journey.
-Cheers and please consider buying a copy of this book!
+#### Author: Lawrence Ley B.Sc.

+The book is focused on making the onboarding experience for new developers to Cardano as easy and as straightforward as possible.
+There is a lot of ground to cover so we start from the basics and go all the way to more sophisticated real world examples including both onchain and offchain code.
+We wrap up the book with blockchain monitoring techniques, testing and production best practices.

+Please consider buying the book if you want to get more insights into the examples and to help support the author and the Helios project.